Hollywood Casino in Joliet touts new entertainment vision with family focus

-Marketing Director Kristen Kronland used the phrase “new Hollywood Casino” several times in a presentation to the Joliet Region Chamber of Cpmmerce & Industry.
+Marketing Director Kristen Kronland used the phrase “new Hollywood Casino” several times in a presentation to the Joliet Region Chamber of Commerce & Industry.

-A new restaurant, banquet space for weddings and business space for meetings are among the features that will be built into the new Hollywood Casino Joliet now under construction.
+A new restaurant, banquet space for weddings and business space for meetings are among the features that will be built into the new Hollywood Casino Joliet that is under construction.

 “We want to be a destination that anybody can enjoy,” Kronland said.
 “Believe it or not, we want to have a lot of family focus.”

-Hollywood Casino is moving from the location where it has been moored since 1992 along the Des Plaines River.
+Hollywood Casino is moving from the location where it stood since 1992 along the Des Plaines River.

 The new location is in Rock Run Collection, a new development in which Hollywood Casino is the most prominent and only major development known to be coming so far.